nishantm1996/DelChannel/README.md

-"Independent project - MATLAB modeling and simulation of the deletion channel"
+"Independent project - MATLAB Modeling and Simulation of the Deletion Channel"